-To point you in the right direction, we've compiled a brief list, so clear out your weekend schedule, crack open a jumbo bag of tortilla chips and get your notepad ready.
-Here are seven movies about work that could really help your career…
+To point you in the right direction, we've compiled a brief list of the best motivational career films, so sit back and relax, crack open a jumbo bag of tortilla chips and get your notepad ready.

 For the uninitiated, Mike Judge's 1999 cult classic is the ultimate workplace critique – a 90-minute dissemination of frustration, boredom and small-scale rebellion, told through the hypnotised eyes of Ron Livingston's work-weary software engineer.